ezratoga/dexa-hr-app/README.md

   -H "Authorization: Bearer YOUR_JWT_TOKEN"
 ```

+## Migrate SQL Table
+You can run *.sql script in folder /migration-db

 ## Default Credentials

 If there are default users set up in the database, they might be: